What Can Delay the Probate Process?

 Practically speaking, estates with more than two or three beneficiaries will take longer to probate.
 Why?
-Because it will take longer to notify each and every beneficiary about what is going on during the probate administration and if documents need to be signed by each and every beneficiary, then it never fails – there will always be one or two who need to be prodded along to return their signed documents to the probate attorney in a timely manner.
+It will take longer to notify every beneficiary about what is going on during the probate administration.
+And, if documents need to be signed by every beneficiary, then it never fails.
+There will always be one or two who need to be prodded along to return their signed documents to the probate attorney on time.

 Often times this is simply due to logistics and not due to the lack of effort by the probate attorney and personal representative.
 Even with modern technology, multiple beneficiaries who are spread across the U.S. will be more difficult to deal with, and if a beneficiary is located outside of the U.S., then the time difference and expensive overnight mail service will take its toll on the estate administration.
 This is listed as reason #1 because this is the most common reason I encounter that will hold up the probate process.

 Estates That Have to File an Estate Tax Return

 Thanks to the Internal Revenue Service, estates that are required to file a federal estate tax return, known as IRS Form 706, will undoubtedly take longer to administer than estates that do not have to file such a return.
 Why?
 Because on average the IRS does not even begin to process an estate's Form 706 until at least three to four months after the return has been filed.

 From there it can then take another three to four months for an actual person to look at the return.
 This means that the probate administration will remain in limbo for at least six to eight months while the IRS does what it needs to do.
 Then, if there is a problem with the return and the IRS requests additional information or documentation, another two or three months will fly by, which means that 10 months to a year will have passed since the return was filed.